msgtn/r0b0/docs/blsm.md

 # an example for XL320 motors
 MOTOR_MODEL,USB_PORT,BAUD_RATE = 'xl320','/dev/tty.usbmodem212401',1e6
 ```
-With **one motor connected at a time**, run this calibration script:
+With one motor connected at a time, run this calibration script:
 ```
 python3 -m r0b0.scripts.motor_calib
 ```